sketchings/pdxtechwomen/README.md

 # pdxtechwomen
 aggregating social women in technology!

+Curently just download the file and open the source/index.html in a web browser

-We are using https://www.meteor.com, a complete open source platform for building web and mobile apps in pure JavaScript.
+Eventually, we are using https://www.meteor.com, a complete open source platform for building web and mobile apps in pure JavaScript.

 To start contributing